RDurandet/Quantitative-projects-portfolio/particle-monte-carlo/README.md

 - Restricts reconstruction to particles that hit all detectors, trading sample size for improved fit stability and reduced bias.
 - Derives the decay‑position PDF by convolving a Gaussian velocity distribution with an exponential lifetime distribution and fits this to the geometrically normalised histogram.
 - Evaluates the convolution integral using adaptive quadrature (`scipy.integrate.quad`), chosen for robust error control and efficiency on smooth integrands.
+- Histogram binning is chosen to balance geometric normalisation and statistical uncertainty (e.g. 250 bins in decay‑position space), and the lifetime fit is evaluated under this trade‑off.

 ## Key results
 - Lifetime estimate: $\tau_\text{fit} = 2.52 \pm 0.02$ms vs true $\tau = 2.50$ms, corresponding to a $0.96\sigma$ deviation.